OUR APPROACH: Building the Foundation of Revitalization.

 Where We Are Now

-Agape Community Works Foundation is in its founding phase — fully organized, program design complete, and property acquisition actively underway in Roane County, West Virginia.
+Agape Community Works Foundation is in its founding phase; fully organized, program design complete, and property acquisition actively in negotiation in Roane County, West Virginia.
 The model has been designed with the rigor of an organization built to last, not improvised as it grows.